Cardinals vs. Marlins Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Miles Mikolas (5-5) will make his 21st start of the season.
+- Jordan Montgomery (6-7) will take the mound for the Cardinals, his 19th start of the season.

-- In 20 starts this season, he's earned a quality start in seven of them.
+- In 18 starts this season, he's earned a quality start in 10 of them.

-- Mikolas has 17 starts of five or more innings this season in 20 chances.
-He averages 5.8 innings per outing.
+- In 18 starts this season, Montgomery has lasted five or more innings 15 times, with an average of 5.7 innings per appearance.

-- If he manages to end his start without allowing an earned run, he'd extend his streak of appearances with no earned runs to three.
+- He has made 18 appearances and finished four of them without allowing an earned run.

 |Opponent